JonasSC/Connectors/documentation/tutorials/multiplexer2.rst

 * The method decorated with :obj:`~connectors.Input.announce_condition` is evaluated to check if the announcement of a value change shall be propagated.
   If the condition evaluates to ``False``, processors further down the processing chain will not be informed about the pending value change, which means, that they will not request this value change to be performed.
-  In case all endpoints, which request this value update, (such as manually called output connectors or non-lazy inputs) are behind the conditional input in the processing chain, this means, that also the connectors, which are before the conditional input, are not executed.
+  In case all end points, which request this value update, (such as manually called output connectors or non-lazy inputs) are behind the conditional input in the processing chain, this means, that also the connectors, which are before the conditional input, are not executed.
 * The method decorated with :obj:`~connectors.Input.notify_condition` is evaluated after executing the input connector to check if the observing output connectors shall be notified about the changed value.
   If this evaluation yields ``False``, the pending announcements are canceled, so that downstream connectors do not request an updated value.